pforret/blog.splashing/_topic/city/pristina.md

 ---
 # Pristina

-Pristina   is the capital of Kosovo and seat of Pristina Municipality and Pristina District.
-The largest city by area and population of Kosovo, Pristina is predominantly populated by Albanians of which it forms the second-largest Albanian-inhabited capital after Tirana, Albania.

-Inhabited by humans since prehistoric times, the area of Pristina was home to several Illyrian
+Pristina  is the capital and largest city of Kosovo.
+The city's municipal boundaries in Pristina District form the largest urban center in Kosovo.
+After Tirana, Pristina has the second largest population of ethnic Albanians and speakers of the  Albanian language.
+Inhabited by humans since prehistoric times, the area of Pristina was home to several Illyrian   peoples.
-peoples.
-King Bardyllis of the Dardanians brought various tribes together in the 4th century BC and established the Dardanian Kingdom.
-The heritage of the classical era is represented by the settlement of Ulpiana, which was considered as one of the most influental Roman cities in the Balkan Peninsula.

 ## Unsplash photos